kubernetes/community/sig-contributor-experience/charter.md

         - [kubernetes-sig-contribex@]googlegroups.com
         - sig-leads@googlegroups.com
         - [kubernetes-dev@]googlegroups.com with the GitHub issue link including the subject [NOTICE]: $announcement
-        - We will also announce it at the weekly Kubernetes Community Meeting on Thursdays
+        - We will also announce it at the Kubernetes Community Meeting
 - Depending on how wide of an ecosystem change this is, we may also slack, blog, tweet, and use other channels to get the word out.
 - Our standard time box is 72 business hours; however, there may be situations where we need to act quickly but the time period will always be clear and upfront.
 - Encourage automation to improve productivity for contributors where it makes sense and consult with SIG Testing if automation is covering GitHub workflows.